 Just because it is an age old question though, doesn’t mean the age old answer of ‘the carrot and the stick’ is the only answer.

 There’s a different conversation occurring in many environments and it is being taken up by those that ‘get it’.
 The successful strategy of up-skilling sellers over and above product and sales methodologies, and more in line with philosophies and psychology is paying huge dividends.
 Take the ‘soft skill’ of ‘communication’, as an example – According to the Mitchell Communications Group, a lack of this skill alone cost business $37billion in the US and UK each year!
 Who would think interpreting someone’s words, actions and meanings would cost $36K per employee!
-And communication is SO much more than listening.
+And communication is SO much more than ing.

 And then take the introduction of social media, there is a whole new set of skills and motivation required today – connection, engagement, collaboration and the debatable writing skills salespeople need to either have, or not have.
 With social media budgets having doubled over the past few years, then that brings with it a whole new set of ‘social skills’ that also includes a base line of motivation – a motive for action.